Loneliness can help grow parts of brain tied to imagination, study finds - KION546

 “We started working with that immediately when they came out and it was very exciting,” Spreng said.

-The researchers' hypothesis that the default network in the brain was active during loneliness was a logical one, because those are parts involved in thinking about self, according to Dr. Kenneth Heilman, professor emeritus in the University of Florida's department of neurology, whose books include "Creativity and the Brain" and "The Believer's Brain."
-Heilman was not involved in the McGill study.
+The researchers’ hypothesis that the default network in the brain was active during loneliness was a logical one, because those are parts involved in thinking about self, according to Dr. Kenneth Heilman, professor emeritus in the University of Florida’s department of neurology, whose books include “Creativity and the Brain” and “The Believer’s Brain.”
+Heilman, a fellow of the American Academy of Neurology, was not involved in the McGill study.

 “There’s an old, old saying in neurology that we always use.
 And that’s ‘use it or lose it,'” Heilman said.